 The Center is the go-to place to analyze and solve urban goods delivery, sustainability, logistic hubs and ports, and freight system performance management problems that overlay private and public spaces and control.
-The Center pilots and tests research concepts and designs in its Urban Freight Lab.
+The Center pilots and tests research concepts and designs in our Urban Freight Lab (UFL).

 Master's Degree in Supply Chain Transportation & Logistics

 Our interactive online Master's degree in Supply Chain Transportation & Logistics, jointly offered by the University of Washington's Department of Civil & Environmental Engeering and Professional & Continuing Education, prepares working professionals to lead end-to-end management of transportation in global supply chains.
 It is anchored in engineering, focused on business results, and begins with an intensive week at the UW Seattle campus.
 Our students dvelop a deeper understanding of transportation and logistics as applied to complex supply chain issues in this engineering-focused program, and gain quantitative and analytical skills and make an impact on their current work and long-term career trajectory.